tw-yshuang/AIVC-Server-Booking/docs/USER_GUIDE.md

 1. Ask the host maintainer for a new account first.
 Every account has default limitations of resources.
 If you want more, you can go to discuss with the host maintainer.

 2. You will be forbidden to access the server if your used space is out of range.
-You must sort out your memory space before using the server.
+You must sort out your disk space before using the server.

 3. Every container is removed after it runs out of time to release the computing resources being utilized.